WhackJobInt/postal3scriptdocs/docs/targetingfuncs/checktarget_checklos.md

+# Checking Functions

-#- CheckTarget
+## CheckTarget
-<p>Checks if target is visible
+Checks various aspects of the target, and executes events according to it.

 <h1>Syntax</h1>
-<p><code class="language-js">CheckTarget 1</code> -- Target is checked
+<p><code class="language-js">CheckTarget 1</code> -- Target is checked</p>
 <h1>Technical Details</h1>
-<p>If target is busy and exists, an event called "OnTargetReset" will be fired with the target being the caller, and the NPC that called CheckTarget will get their target nulled out.
+<p>If target is busy and exists, an event called "OnTargetReset" will be fired with the target being the caller, and the NPC that called CheckTarget will get their target nulled out.</p>
-<p>If that check fails, NPC will forget their target, look for potential targets, and fire "OnVisible" event with the target being the caller
+<p>If that check fails, NPC will forget their target, look for potential targets, and fire "OnVisible" event with the target being the caller</p>
-<p>If even that fails, the event "OnTargetReset" will be fired on the NPC.
+<p>If even that fails, the event "OnTargetReset" will be fired on the NPC.</p>
 <h1>Example</h1>
 <pre><code class="language-js">
 // from ai_mission_pdb.p3s